Skip to main content

 Research Interests

-Breathing, Hypoxia, Plasticity, and Motor Neuron Death
+Breathing, Swallowing, Swallowing-Breathing Coordination, Hypoxia, Plasticity, and Motor Neuron Death

 Research Description